Physician • Educator • Researcher • Health Policy

 CLINICAL APPROACH

 As a board certified psychiatrist, Dr. Rafla-Yuan works with patients of all ages and specializes in trauma and development.
-For many individuals, the often resulting challenges of anxiety, depression, and posttraumatic stress disorder (PTSD) get in the way of performing their best, feeling their best, or having the relationships they seek.
+For many, challenges with anxiety, depression, and posttraumatic stress disorder (PTSD) get in the way of people performing their best, feeling their best, or having the relationships they seek.
 Sometimes, and not uncommonly, it can even get in the way of individuals getting the medical or dental care they need.
 Dr. Rafla-Yuan utilizes a mentalization-based treatment (MBT) approach and believes that being patient-centered and trauma-informed is the most effective way to meet patients wherever they are.
-Dr. Rafla-Yuan has worked with a wide range of patients of all ages and backgrounds, in a wide range of settings, including academic medical center hospitals and clinics, residential treatment programs, public sector services, assertive community treatment (ACT) teams, and the Veterans Affairs (VA) hospital system.

 Professional Memberships